vk2227/vk2227.github.io/README.md

 ## Question 1

-The *single_list* function below with the nested for loop processes a list of lists and flattens the elements into a single list.
-How to do the same thing in a single line using list comprehension?
+The *single_list* function below processes a list of lists and flattens the elements into a single list.
+It does it with a nested for loop.
+How do you do the same thing in a single line using list comprehension?

 #### Code
     def single_list(X):